DATA PROTECTION PRIVACY STATEMENT

 Although we ask that you allow us the opportunity to resolve any issues initially, you may prefer to lodge a complaint directly with the Information Commissioner at –

 Terms and Conditions for Guests at Argyll Backpackers Limited

-Advice on Covid-19 is constantly changing and guests are advised to keep up to date with current rules and guidance with reference to the Scottish Government guidelines at (insert link) www.gov.scot before travelling.
-Guests are also advised that in terms of the current guidance some Hostel facilities may not always be available throughout your stay.
+Advice on Covid-19 has constantly changed and guests are advised to keep up to date with current rules and guidance, with reference to the Scottish Government guidelines at www.gov.scot before travelling.
+Guests are also advised that in terms of any current guidance, some Hostel facilities may not always be available throughout your stay.